PROSPECT HILL FORGE: The Blacksmithing Classroom

 Staying hydrated while smithing:

-We have a water cooler and a small fridge.
+In the smithy, we have a (wonderfully cold) water cooler and a paper cup dispenser.
 Feel free to bring your own bottle of water, sports bottle, or travel mug.